Welcome to your winter update from Barratt Homes

 Living room

-Why not take some time to work through this checklist to ensure your home is ready for the autumn months.
+Why not take some time to work through this checklist to ensure your home remains safe, comfortable and well-prepared for the winter months ahead:

 • It is important to arrange for your heating system to be serviced in accordance with the manufacturer’s recommendations (this is usually on an annual basis).
 Further information on caring for your heating system can be found here.